 Why is Sanitation Important?
 Sanitation is vital to the safety of any work facility; whether it is an office setting or a manufacturing plant.
 Certain areas need to be thoroughly cleaned to remove potentially harmful bacteria.
 In some instances, sanitation is required by law and is crucial to the safe operation of a facility, such as in a hospital or senior-care centre.
 How do you know which areas to sanitise?
 Sanitation should be done in areas that experience a great deal of touch or contact with people, food, and objects.
 What are the Steps Involved in Cleaning and Sanitising?
 The first step is to identify the areas that need to be cleaned on a daily, weekly and monthly basis.
+While cleaning should be conducted on a regular basis, sanitisation of some areas need only be done a few times a month.
+The next step is to conduct a pre-wash of all the areas to remove surface debris.

+The bigger consultancies have more often than not grown out of firms that originally made their names in areas waste management, civil engineering or water Customers and employers of environmental consultants include local authorities, central governments, non-governmental and wildlife organisations and conservation organizations.
 In the longer term, employment prospects for environmental consultants are likely to expand in developing economies in regions like India, China and South America.
 The strongest growth areas in consultancy are forecast to be climate change/emissions management and waste management and sustainability, followed closely by environmental impact assessment and contaminated land.

 Environmental Consultant Salary